 When we finally head out, it will be our first time taking Josh to Asia.
 In fact, due to the pandemic delays, his first trip might also be for our relocation!
 What better way to learn more about your new home than to venture out like a tourist?

-A few things (see below) stood out on the Klook site for a few reasons because they’d be great as a group or on our own as solo travelers!
+A few things (see below) stood out on the Klook site for a several reasons because they’d be great as a group or on our own as solo travelers!

 - Top 10 Things to Do in Osaka (you know Dotonbori and Universal Studios Japan is on there!)